patrickhulce/third-party-web/lib/template.md

 #### Overall Breakdown

-Unsurprisingly, ads account for the largest chunk of third party script execution.
+Unsurprisingly, ads account for the largest chunk of third party script execution followed by social and analytics.

 ![breakdown by category](./by-category.png)